 Why does DI work?

-There are four main features of DI that ensure students learn faster and more efficiently than any other program or technique available:
+There are three main features of DI that ensure students learn faster and more efficiently than any other program or technique available:

 Additional Readings on Direct Instruction